FreshRSS/Extensions/xExtension-replaceEntryUrl/README.md

 To use it, upload this entire directory to the FreshRSS `./extensions` directory on your server and enable it on the extension panel in FreshRSS.

-Note: If an XPath expression error causes content to not be found, return the entire webpage retrieved by cURL by default.
+Note: If an XPath expression error causes content to not found, The default behavior is not to modify the feed if no content is matched.

 ## Changelog

 * 0.2.1 - The test can be used normally.
+* 0.2.2 - Add an option to decide whether to modify the feed when the XPath does not match and Modify the input field to a textarea.

 ## Configuration settings